IMPORTANT: 911 Address Verification and Update Information

 (a) Inurement/Assignment: These Terms are binding upon and shall ensure to the benefit of the parties and their respective successors, heirs, executors, administrators, personal representatives and permitted assigns; provided, however, that the Subscriber shall not assign or transfer its rights or obligations under these Terms without the prior written consent of Truespeed.

-(b) Notices: Notices shall be in writing and delivered by e-mail, notices on the Truespeed website, Facebook page or other Truespeed social media venue, personal delivery or certified / registered mail to the last address provided by the Subscriber.
+(b) Notices: Notices shall be in writing and delivered via e-mail, notices on the Truespeed website, Facebook page or other Truespeed social media venue, personal delivery or certified / registered mail to the last address provided by the Subscriber at Truespeed’s sole and absolute discretion.

 (d) Governing Law: These Terms and the rights and obligations of the parties hereunder shall be governed by, and construed in accordance with, the laws of the province of Ontario, and the federal laws of Canada applicable in such province.
-Each of the parties hereto agrees that the Courts of Ontario shall have exclusive jurisdiction to entertain any action or other legal proceedings based on any provisions of these Terms.
+Each of the parties hereto agrees that the Provincial Court located in Brockville, Ontario shall have exclusive jurisdiction to entertain any action or other legal proceedings based on any provisions of these Terms.